+- Project Budget
-- Budget Narrative - Project Narrative - Signature Page, with original signatures from all parties listed in Section 6 (stamped or electronic signatures are not acceptable) - A copy of the current, active SAM registration, showing current DUNS number - Accounting System and Financial Capability Questionnaire.
-Federal regulations require applicants to establish and maintain proper accounting systems and financial records to include policies and procedures. - 2019 Consultation with Victim Services Programs.
-Prosecution, law enforcement and court-based applicants are required to consult with state or local victim service programs during the course of developing their grant applications in order to ensure that the proposed services, activities and equipment acquisitions are designed to promote the safety, confidentiality and economic independence of victims of domestic violence, sexual assault, stalking and dating violence.

-- 2019 STOP VAWA Sexual Assault Program Response.
+- Budget Narrative

+- Project Narrative

+- Signature Page, with original signatures from all parties listed in Section 6 (stamped or electronic signatures are not acceptable) - A copy of the current, active SAM registration, showing current DUNS number - Accounting System and Financial Capability Questionnaire.
+Federal regulations require applicants to establish and maintain proper accounting systems and financial records to include policies and procedures.
+Use the link provided to access the form. - Position descriptions for all personnel in the requested budget, whether paid by MBCC or used as match. - Organizational chart for the personnel included in this proposal. - Federal Indirect Cost Rate Agreement (if applicable) Applicant using a Federally Approved Indirect Cost Rate plan or negotiated indirect cost rate plan, must upload a copy of the document.
+If no document is provided, indirect costs requests will not be considered. - MOU for Crime Data Reporting (if applicable) If the applicant organization is a unit of local government, MBCC requires the local government applicant (and/or group of applicants listed within a collaborative agreement) to be compliant with MBCC policy B-05, Crime Data Reporting.
+For crime data reporting status, use the data request form available on the MBCC website at http://mbcc.mt.gov/Requests/CIMRequest. - Consultation with Victim Services Programs.
+Prosecution, law enforcement and court-based applicants are required to consult with state or local victim service programs during developing their grant applications in order to ensure that the proposed services, activities and equipment acquisitions are designed to promote the safety, confidentiality and economic independence of victims of domestic violence, sexual assault, stalking and dating violence. - STOP VAWA Sexual Assault Program Response.
 Identify the percentage of program funding and the dollar amount of program funds dedicated to sexual assault, domestic and/or dating violence, and stalking.
-Then provide a description of how your program meaningfully addresses sexual assault victimizations. - 2019 VAWA Information Sheet. - Position descriptions if personnel are requested in the budget. - Organization list: Include a list of agency personnel and personnel working directly on the proposed project. - Federal Indirect Cost Rate Agreement (if applicable) - MOU for Crime Data Reporting (if applicable) If the applicant organization is a unit of local government, MBCC requires the local government applicant (and/or group of applicants listed within a collaborative agreement) to be compliant with the Crime Data Reporting Policy.
+Then provide a description of how your program meaningfully addresses sexual assault victimizations. - VAWA Information Sheet. - Collaboration MOUs with original signatures (stamped or electronic signatures are not acceptable) (if applicable)